 And like all good things - they don’t always last.
 Owner Andrew Caskey sources only the highest quality meats possible and quantities are sometimes limited, so get it while it’s available!
 We also suggest joining his Facebook group The Bad Wolf Pack to be the first to know about secret menu items!

-Not only does this set up offer some good eats, but it also promotes sustainability.
+Not only does this food park set up offer some good eats, but it also promotes sustainability.
 Desi explained that at “The Heard” they are very serious about responsible resourcing and forming relationships with local farmers.
 Buying ingredients straight from the person who grew them is important to keeping dollars circulating within the community.
 You’re not just having a quality meal at Heard Freighthouse Food Park, you’re stimulating the economy and taking care of local growers.
 Packaging and materials at “The Heard” are also all recyclable, further reducing your carbon footprint.

-While right now “The Heard” is home to these three food trucks, soon the area will provide an even greater experience for the public.
+While right now “The Heard” is home to these food trucks, soon the area will provide an even greater experience for the public.
 Heard Freighthouse Food Park sits directly in front of its namesake, a large warehouse, standing ready for regeneration.
 What was once the C. Raymond Heard Wholesale Grocery Distribution Warehouse #2, a space used to store overflow groceries for a Ruston based wholesale grocery distribution business, will be taken back to its roots as a food-based entity focused on developing a local food economy.